BartheS23/HTTPS-Upgrader/README.md

 - Get it from Firefox addons: *Not yet available* (recomended)

-- Get it from GitHub: *Not yet available*
+- Get it from GitHub: https://github.com/BartheS23/HTTPS-Upgrader
 > GitHub version is recomended only if you want to have the source code.

 ## Installation